 MRI scanner for radiation

-Dr. Xun Jia, a Professor of Radiation Oncology, in collaboration with Dr. Anke Henning, Professor of Radiation Oncology and Director of the Advanced Imaging Research Center, received a $250,000 grant to develop a new MRI scanner that will help keep radiation focus on tumors in radiotherapy.
+Dr. Xun Jia, a Professor of Radiation Oncology, in collaboration with Dr. Anke Henning, Professor of Radiology and Director of the Advanced Imaging Research Center, received a $250,000 grant to develop a new MRI scanner that will help keep radiation focus on tumors in radiotherapy.
 Instead of using MRI imaging conducted days or weeks ago, the MRI Dr. Jia is developing will attach to radiotherapy equipment and show MRI images immediately before or during radiation treatment.
 This will help see the tumor and target the radiation.
 The current state-of-the-art radiotherapy uses cone-beam computed tomography attached to radiotherapy equipment to guide radiation delivery.
 The new MRI scanner will enable better tumor visualizations without the concern of X-ray exposure in computed tomography.

 “We need to see where the tumor is at the moment of treatment before we can fire the radiation to kill the cancer.
 The new scanner will allow us to see the tumor,” Dr. Jia said.
 “Although two commercial systems became available lately, they suffer from bulky designs, suboptimal functions for radiation therapy applications, and, most importantly, high developmental costs.”